Take advantage of bulk discounts of up to 20%. No code needed!

 Risks and disadvantages of supplements

-Although supplements can be useful, they are not without risk.
-Overdose of certain vitamins and minerals can be harmful.
-An excess of vitamin A, for example, can lead to liver problems and in extreme cases even to poisoning.
-Supplements can also have interactions with medicines, which strengthens or weaken the effect of certain medicines.
+While supplements can be helpful, they are not without risks.
+Overdosing on certain vitamins and minerals can be harmful.
+Too much vitamin A, for example, can lead to liver problems and, in extreme cases, even poisoning.
+Supplements can also interact with medications, increasing or decreasing the effectiveness of certain drugs.

-In addition, supplements can give a false sense of safety.
-People can think that they are healthy while they do not pay enough attention to a balanced diet.
-Supplements are not a replacement for healthy food.
+Furthermore, supplements can create a false sense of security.
+People might think they're being healthy while not paying enough attention to a balanced diet.
+Supplements are not a substitute for a healthy diet.

 Examples of excessive use

-A well -known example is the excessive use of Vitamin C. Many people take high doses in the hope of preventing a cold, but the body can only absorb a limited amount.
-The surplus is excreted through the urine, which is in fact a waste of money.
+A well-known example is the excessive use of vitamin CMany people take high doses hoping to prevent colds, but the body can only absorb a limited amount.
+The excess is excreted in urine, which is essentially a waste of money.

-Another example concerns athletes who take large amounts of protein supplements.
-Although proteins are important for muscle building, too much load for the kidneys can be and lead to weight gain if calorie intake becomes too high.
+Another example involves athletes who take large amounts of protein supplements.
+While protein is important for muscle building, too much can put a strain on the kidneys and lead to weight gain if calorie intake becomes too high.

 Scientific evidence